 Monthly supervision meetings were carried out with each staff member to monitor performance and identify any additional training needs.
-In addition, yearly staff appraisals were carried out.
+If areas for improvement were identified, plans were put in place to address them.
+For example when a staff member was not completing the care planning documentation to the required standard, additional training and mentoring was provided.